chilcano/docker-wso2bam-kismet-poc/README.md

 ```

-## Running the PoC (Kismet - WSO2 BAM - MAC Manuf Lookup)__
+## Running the PoC (Kismet -> WSO2 BAM -> MAC Manuf Lookup)

 __1) Send 802.11 captured traffic to WSO2 BAM__

-From the Host, forward the `7713` port and expose the Docker host to your local network.
-Using this, the Raspberry Pi (Kimset) can reach to Docker host.
+From the Host forwards the `7713` port and exposes the Docker machine IP to your local network.
+Using this, the Raspberry Pi (Kismet) can reach to the Docker machine.
 ```bash
 // (user/pwd: docker/tcuser)
 $ ssh docker@$(docker-machine ip default) -f -N -L 192.168.1.43:7713:localhost:7713
 ```

+Where:

+- `f` is to run in background.
+- `N` is to don't execute a remote command.
+This is useful for just forwarding ports.
+- `L 192.168.1.43:7713:localhost:7713` this specifies that the given port on the local (client) host is to be forwarded to the given host and port on the remote side.

-Follow this instruccions:
+For a further explanation, follow this instruccions:
 https://holisticsecurity.wordpress.com/2016/02/02/everything-generates-data-capturing-wifi-anonymous-traffic-raspberrypi-wso2-part-i

 __2) Run the docker-componse.yml (WSO2 BAM & MAC Manuf Lookup)__